FemBryn/Lightning-Bolt-Kit-Creator/README.md

 # Lightning Bolt
-Visual Kit creator for SPlatoon 3 based off of a python script of the same name
+Visual Kit creator for Splatoon 3 based off of a python script named Lightning.